DVAI Bridge Licensing

 Is DVAI Bridge open source?

 Bridge is source-available.
 Anyone can read, modify, and use the source code under the DVAI Bridge Community Licence.
-It's not OSI-approved open source in the strict sense, because the licence restricts commercial use.
-However, each Released Version converts automatically to the Apache 2.0 open-source licence three years after release.
-So the long-term direction is unambiguously open source.
+It's not OSI-approved open source in the strict sense — the licence restricts commercial use.
+But each Released Version converts automatically to Apache 2.0 three years after release, so the long-term direction is unambiguously open source.

 Can I fork Bridge?

 Yes.
 You can fork the repository, modify it, and use the modified version for any Permitted Use (personal, educational, academic, evaluation, internal-only) without payment.
-If you want to use your fork for commercial purposes, you need a commercial licence with us.
+To use your fork commercially, you need a commercial licence with us.

 Can I redistribute Bridge?

-Yes, for non-commercial purposes, provided you retain the licence text, copyright notices, and our attribution.
-Commercial redistribution requires a commercial licence.
+Yes — for non-commercial purposes, provided you retain the licence text, copyright notices, and our attribution.
+Commercial redistribution needs a commercial licence.

-What if my use case is ambiguous — am I commercial or not?
+What if my use case is ambiguous — commercial or not?

 Contact us.
 We'd rather discuss your specific case than have you guess.
 Most ambiguities resolve quickly with a short conversation.

-Do I have to pay royalty on revenue from features that don't use Bridge?
+Do I owe royalty on revenue from features that don't use Bridge?

 No. Royalty is calculated only on revenue attributable to Bridge-dependent products or features.
-We agree the apportionment with you at contract signing.
+We agree the apportionment at contract signing.

-What if I'm a startup and £960 per year is too much?
+I'm a startup and £960 per year is too much.

 If your annual revenue is below £50,000, the free Community Support tier is fine.
-If you're above £50,000, the £960 Indie Plus tier is designed to be accessible while still providing meaningful direct support.
+Above £50,000, the £960 Indie Plus tier is designed to be accessible while still providing meaningful direct support.
 Many early-stage commercial customers operate on Community Support alone.

 Can I cancel a commercial licence?